menu

 Demographics

-The citizens of Monroe - Elsinore are slightly better educated than the national average of 21.84% for all cities and towns, with 23.57% of adults in Monroe - Elsinore having a bachelor's degree or advanced degree.
+The education level of Monroe - Elsinore citizens is a little higher than the average for US cities and towns: 21.92% of adults in Monroe - Elsinore have at least a bachelor's degree.

 The people who call Monroe - Elsinore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Monroe - Elsinore residents report their race to be White, followed by Native American.
-Important ancestries of people in Monroe - Elsinore include English, German, Danish, Irish, and Scottish.
+Important ancestries of people in Monroe - Elsinore include English, German, Irish, Danish, and Welsh.

 The most common language spoken in Monroe - Elsinore is English.
 Other important languages spoken here include Spanish and German/Yiddish.